 Welcome to the revolutionary new financial education game…

-I played Robert Kiyasaki’s Cash Flow for Kids in our very first camp with those wonderful 39 kids and threw up my hands about 30 minutes into the session…too many pieces, too many instructions, not enough games which meant too many kids per game, and oh, the noise!
+I had the kids play Robert Kiyasaki’s Cash Flow for Kids game in our very first Money Camp in 2002 with those wonderful 39 kids but threw up my hands about 30 minutes into the session…too many pieces, too many instructions, not enough games which meant too many kids per game, and oh, the noise!
 I vowed never to play a board game with a group of kids again.

 The game started to take shape during one of our Creative Wealth Train-the-Trainer workshops with one of the gals who had come to the training and was staying at my house.
 She helped me map out the beginnings of the game.

-The first year, my head instructor, Pamela Capalad, and I created a complicated verson of what is now the basic Money Game.
+The first year, my head instructor, Pamela Capalad, and I created a complicated verson of what is now The Money Game.
 (And yes, we have The Money Game on steroids in the back room for later!).

-Over the next couple of years, Pamela and other instructors honed the game, added very cool distinctions and figured out how to literally wrap our curriculum activities around the game.
+Over the next couple of years, Pamela and other instructors honed the game, added very cool distinctions and lessons and figured out how to literally wrap our curriculum activities around the game.

-We started affectionately referring to the game as “the money game‘ because we were teaching kids and adults the ‘rules to the money game’ which is what we also call our Creative Wealth Principles.
+We started affectionately referring to the activities as ‘the money game‘ because we were teaching kids and adults the ‘rules to the money game’ which is what we also call our Creative Wealth Principles.

 Learn more about The Money Game!